mountassirJerrari/basic_IocContainer/README.md

 7. - **Qualifier and Name-Based Injection**: Fields are injected by name.
 If a field is not annotated with `@Qualifier`, the container will prioritize matching by field name.
 If no qualifier and no matching field name are found, the default implementation is used.

-## Usage

-1. Create an instance of the `Container` class and call the `getService` method to retrieve your components.

-2. The container handles dependency resolution and creates instances of your components as needed.

 ## Limitations